 Installment agreements by direct debit and payroll deduction enable you to make timely payments automatically and reduce the possibility of default.
 These convenient payment methods also allow you to avoid the time and expense of mailing monthly payments.

-For a payroll deduction installment agreement, submit Form 2159.pdf, Payroll Deduction Agreement.
+For a payroll deduction installment agreement, submit Form 2159, Payroll Deduction Agreement (PDF).
 Your employer must complete Form 2159, as it's an agreement between you, your employer, and the IRS.
 In some situations, the IRS may set up a regular installment agreement for you and convert it to a payroll deduction agreement upon receipt of the completed Form 2159 from your employer.

 Visit Additional Information on Payment Plans for more information.

-If you can't full pay under an installment agreement, you may propose a partial payment installment agreement or an offer in compromise (OIC).
+If you can't full pay under an installment agreement, you may propose a partial payment installment agreement (PPIA) or an offer in compromise (OIC).
+A PPIA is an agreement between you and the IRS providing for less than the full payment of the tax liability by the expiration of the collection period.
 An OIC is an agreement between you and the IRS that resolves your tax liability by payment of an agreed upon reduced amount.
 Before the IRS will consider an offer, you must have filed all tax returns, made all required estimated tax payments for the current year, and made all required federal tax deposits for the current quarter if the taxpayer is a business owner with employees.
 Taxpayers in an open bankruptcy proceeding aren't eligible to enter into an OIC.
 To confirm eligibility and ensure use of the current application forms, use the Offer in Compromise Pre-Qualifier tool.
 For additional information on OICs, refer to Topic No. 204.

 Temporarily Delay Collection